-One of the great wonders of the world, Machu Picchu was constructed in the 1400s for Incan emperor Pachacuti.
+One of the great wonders of the world, Machu Picchu was constructed in the 1400s for Inca emperor Pachacuti.
 During the Spanish Conquest it was abandoned and lay unknown to the outside world until 1911 when American historian Hiram Bingham came across it.
 Not surprisingly, it features on the wish list of many travellers.
 Being remote and at an altitude of 2,430 meters, tours are an increasingly popular way to get there, especially from Peru’s capital city Lima.

 Machu Picchu Adventure

 Perhaps unsurprisingly, the distance from Lima to Machu Picchu and the difficulty of reaching the revered site in the first place mean that longer tours are more common.
 Adding-in the time required to acclimatize to the Andean altitude and to visit some of the other landmarks in the region, you’ll see your money stretch so much further, the longer the tour you take.
 This eight-day trip is top value and a highly competitive itinerary, which includes time to explore Cusco, the Sacred Valley, and Machu Picchu.
 From $1,500 per person.

 Explore Machu Picchu